cooldadhacking/nix-ctf-workspace/README.md

    - You can create additional subdirectories or files within each challenge type as you wish.
    - For per-machine notes, either create a directory or keep your workflow within the LLM memory system or as flat files

+6. (optional) Have a custom prompt in each directory or a file that an LLM can read.
+This file can be used to add instructions to your LLM client.
+Goose can use .goosehints.
+Or you can create devenv scripts to automatically update your prompts via jinja templates in LM Studio.
+The LLM can read the devenv.nix file and you can cater your preferred tools this way.

 ## Caveats

 - ⚠️ This setup assumes [fish](https://fishshell.com/) is your primary shell.